whooohq/whq-wordpress-starter-elementor/README.md

 * Download this repository (don't clone it).
 Download it using the button: Code -> Download Zip.
 Use this files in your new project.
 * If you need to add custom functionality for the site you are building, that cannot be done using the included site builder, then use the custom plugin included: **whq-custom-functionality** (based on [wppb](https://wppb.me/)).
 Don't use a child theme nor modify the included main theme.
 Keep your custom code inside the included custom plugin.
+If you are using Elementor, you can use his Hello Elementor Child theme to include your custom functionality.
+Using the **whq-custom-functionality** plugin instead is highly encouraged.
 * Use your local dev enviroment to develop your new site.
 If you don't have a local dev enviroment, we recommend [Local WP](https://localwp.com/).
 * Configure your local WordPress instance with [WP_DEBUG enabled](https://developer.wordpress.org/themes/getting-started/setting-up-a-development-environment/#wp_debug).
 * Update any development plugin included.
 Then enable the ones you want to use during development.
+* Only enable and use the included plugins.
+Don't add nor use any other plugin.
+More on that below, at the rules and guidelines.
 * Start coding.

 ## Rules and Guidelines